 Science Long-term Plan: currently being updated for LKS2 Cycle B and UKS2

 What the children should know and remember in science:

 Science Medium Term Plans

-Teachers make use of the working skills ladders below to ensure a progression of skills across the science curriculum.
+Teachers make use of the ladders below to ensure a progression of disciplinary knowledge across the science curriculum.

 Science Week 2019!